iconify/website/docs/api/cdn.md

 Click `[str]Create` button to add that record.

 Create several more records for your other servers.
-For each record enter the same subdomain, but different IP and different region.
+For each record enter the same subdomain, but different IP and a different region.

-By the time you are finished it should look like this:
+By the time you are finished, it should look like this:

 ![Route53 records](/assets/images/hosting/route53-records.png)